Technigo/project-business-site/README.md

 # Business Site

 The assignment was to build a one-page business site with a sign-up form and accordion.
+I've learned:

-- Use image or video in the header, for responsive webpages
+- Use an image in the header, for responsive webpages
 - How to use HTML forms and simple requests
 - How to modify the DOM using Javascript